danrounds/Jack-Compiler/README.txt

                                Project History:
 --------------------------------------------------------------------------------
 This is a project I completed in 2012--basically the first substantial programming project I ever worked on.
-In order to turn the code into portfolio- quality work, I did a bit of refactoring, clean-up, and re-writing.
-It's not "done," per se--merely "release quality."
+In make this worth hosting on GitHub, I did a bit of refactoring, clean-up, and re-writing.
+It needs some work, in terms of code style, and it really should be modularized, a bit more (as in: discrete components belong in their own modules).

+Other than that, it's done--insofar as something I could extend for the rest of my life can be considered "done".

 ---
 Daniel J Rounds,